Table of Contents

 - Investment banking (M&A and corporate finance): The investment banker is the primary relationship manager interfacing with corporations.
 The banker’s role is to probe and understand its corporate clients’ capital raising needs and to identify opportunities for the bank to win business.

-Once the investment banker has established that a client is considering raising equity capital, ECM begins its work.
+- Equity capital markets: Once the investment banker has established that a client is considering raising equity capital, ECM begins its work.
 ECM’s job is to usher corporations through the process.
-For IPOs, for example, the ECM teams are the key hub in determining structure, pricing and and reconciling the clients’ objectives with current conditions in the capital markets.
+For IPOs, for example, the ECM teams are the key hub in determining structure, pricing and reconciling the clients’ objectives with current conditions in the capital markets.

 - Sales and trading: Once a decision to raise capital is made, the sales & trading floor begins its job to contact investors and actually sell the securities.
 The sales & trading function not only works on helping initial debt and equity offerings get subscribed, they are central to the ivnestment bank’s intermediary function in secondary capital markets, buying and selling already trading securities on behalf of clients (and sometimes for the bank’s own account “prop trading”).

 - Equity research: Equity research analysts are also known as sell-side research analysts (in contrast to buy side research analysts).
 The sell side research analyst supports the capital raising process as well as sales and trading in general by providing ratings and other hopefully value-adding insights on the firms they cover.
 These insights are communicated directly through the investment bank’s sales force and through equity research reports.
 While sell side equity research is supposed to be objective and separated from the investment bank’s capital raising activities, questions about the function’s inherent conflicts of interest were brought to the fore during the late ’90s tech bubble and still linger today.